andrei-pmbcn/faith/src/encounter/README.md

 that sub-element will point to the entity that has ultimately created the entity holding the given property.

+The concept of "holders" is important in targeting.
+Many entities within an encounter are holders for other entities: arguments are holders for their boosters and traits, characters are holders for their items and unfinished actions (as well as any unfinished argument, booster or character they might be creating) and all non-property entities are holders for their properties.
+When a character holds an item that holds a trait that holds a property, for instance, we speak of a chain of holders going up from that property to the character.

 A `<target>` or `<holder>` element must contain an **id** attribute, which can (and indeed should) be numeric, with a number that is unique among the `<target>` or `<holder>` elements of the element's parent.
 For instance: